-In 2019, Sabelt continued a study aimed at developing a "system - seat" for applications on next-generation sports cars, built with materials that allow single disposal and end-of-life product recycling with limited impact on the environment, with adequate weight performance and mechanical strength.
+Since 2019 Sabelt has been doing a study aimed at developing a "system - seat" for applications on next-generation sports cars, built with materials that allow single disposal and end-of-life product recycling with limited impact on the environment, with adequate weight performance and mechanical strength.
 This project, matured in collaboration with the Polytechnic Institute of Turin and partly financed by the Piedmont Region with the Call POR FESR IR2, is better described in the following chapters.